Cam Newton, Panthers show they are ready for a comeback season

 Yes, Newton was rusty.
 He threw one interception and should have had another.
 He badly missed wide-open tight end Ed Dickson near the goal line for an easy touchdown.

 But Newton, who went 14-for-25 passing for 171 yards and two scores, was in control of the offense and got the ball into the hands of his playmakers rather than trying to be the playmaker.
-The bootleg was the only designed run of the day for a quarterback that has more carries since entering the NFL in 2011 than any other at his position.
+The bootleg was the only designed run of the day for a quarterback who has more carries since entering the NFL in 2011 than any other at his position.

 He ran only one other time, a 5-yard scramble on third-and-4.
 And he dove for the first down instead of sliding, which likely would have left him short.